OrbisInvestments/azure-pipelines-custom-tasks/README.md

     tfx login
     tfx build tasks upload --task-path .

-*Note: for on-premise installations tfx is not compatible with self-signed TLS certificates. `tfx login` will store credentials in plain text on disk.*
+*Note: for on-premise installations tfx is not compatible with self-signed TLS certificates. `tfx login` will store credentials in plain text on disk, you can alternatively pass credentials as part of the `tfx build tasks upload` command*

 ### How to use

+Once uploaded to your account/collection add the **Dedupe Git Repositories** task to each pipeline that builds the repository you want to deduplicate.
+The task can be placed in any position in the job, it will always be executed once the job is completed.

+For efficient deduplication of all clones, the step will need to be added to each agent job in a multi-job pipeline.

 ### How it works

 When executed the Dedupe Git Repositories Task will determine if the repository clone that is used by the pipeline is a *shared* clone.
 If not, then either: